HactarCE/Yalbi/old/morphology.md

 ## Case

 Like Ithkuil, Yalbi has nearly a hundred cases.
-Each case is declined somewhat like a suffix, having three types.
+Each case is declined somewhat like a modifier, having three types, however the endings are different from modifiers.
 A brief description of each case follows.
 Most of these cases are identical to their Ithkuil counterparts, however some cases have been eliminated or moved and some have been replaced.

 ### Transrelative Cases